...

 How do you prepare ground for artificial turf?

-What do you put underneath artificial turf?
+What do you put under artificial turf before laying?

 Can I install artificial turf myself?